lumiere000/blog/_posts/2018-01-04-vmcli_poweroff.md

 category: vmware
 ---

 A powershell script can auto detect vm guest which power on, then shutdown and wait until they are all complete.
+After vm guest shutdown confirmed, hypervisor will shutdown with confirmation.

 create a powershell script file and name it to shutdown.ps1